-- Lyme disease
+- Lyme disease (especially transmitted by adult deer ticks)

 - Rocky Mountain spotted fever

 - babesiosis (a malaria-like illness transmitted by certain ticks)

 - tick-borne relapsing fever

 Symptoms vary among the diseases and may include fever or chills, body aches, headaches, rashes, and nausea.
 These symptoms can occur in a person years after they were bitten.

 Tick infestations can occur when just one tick is brought into the home.
 The tick will attach itself somewhere on your body and bury its head into your skin.